Hengle/Folkvangr/Budget/Studio.md

 The following is a theoretical model for a studio.
 Likelihood of it actually taking off remains pretty small.
+It would require a lot of financial security and investment.

 ### Studio Name
 Undecided.